shawnscoding/react-schedule-job/README.md

 ## Usage 1

-To schedule component, this code would be useful
+To schedule component, this would be useful

 ```jsx
 import React from 'react'